Revenue grows… but only when you step in

 For early-stage organisations, our work typically follows a build → operate → transfer arc.

+Transfer is where we step back.
 Ownership shifts fully to the internal team, with clear training, guardrails, shared language, and visibility into what matters and why.

 The goal is predictable growth without founder intervention.